 All staff had received Equalities Training as part of the Board's commitment to keeping staff aware of any changes/issues which will affect them in their day to day business on behalf of the Board.
-This training was compulsory for all staff form the Asessor & ERO down through all staffing grades.
+This training was compulsory for all staff form the Assessor & ERO down through all staffing grades and a program of refresher training is beginning in May 2017.